jamsch/expo-speech-recognition/README.md

 ### API: `androidTriggerOfflineModelDownload` (Android only)

-Users on Android devices will first need to download the offline model for the locale they want to use in order to use the on-device speech recognition.
+Users on Android devices will first need to download the offline model for the locale they want to use in order to use on-device speech recognition (i.e. the `requiresOnDeviceRecognition` setting in the `start` options).

 You can see which locales are supported and installed on your device by running `getSupportedLocales` with the `onDevice` option set to `true`.